-In order to prove that there also does not exist a non-treebased level-3 network, we exhaustively generated all unrooted proper phylogenetic networks on 8 vertices, analyzed them for treebasedness and computed their level.
+In order to prove that there also does not exist a non-tree-based level-3 network, we exhaustively generated all unrooted proper phylogenetic networks on 8 vertices, analyzed them for tree-basedness and computed their level.
 This exhaustive search was conducted in the following way: We used the \enquote{House of Graphs} database (cf. \citet{Brinkmann2013}) to obtain a list of all graphs with 8 vertices (12346 in total).
 These were then filtered for unrooted proper phylogenetic networks in the same way as described in the proof of Lemma \ref{minima_non-binary}, resulting in a total of 197 unrooted proper phylogenetic networks.
-These were then analyzed for treebasedness and it turned out that there are only 8 proper phylogenetic networks on 8 vertices that are not treebased (see Figure \ref{Fig_Catalog8}).
-However, none of them is a level-3 network, i.e. we can conclude that all proper nonbinary level-3 networks are indeed treebased.
+These were then analyzed for tree-basedness and it turned out that there are only 8 proper phylogenetic networks on 8 vertices that are \emph{not} tree-based (see Figure \ref{Fig_Catalog8}).
+However, none of them is a level-3 network, i.e. we can conclude that all proper non-binary level-3 networks are indeed tree-based.

-To prove the last statement of the theorem, consider the non-binary unrooted level-4 network depicted in Figure \ref{Fig_4l-non-binary-nontreebas}.
-This network is not treebased as we have already seen in the proof of Lemma \ref{minima_non-binary}.
+To prove the last statement of the theorem, consider the unrooted non-binary level-4 network depicted in Figure \ref{Fig_4l-non-binary-nontreebas}.
+This network is not tree-based as we have already seen in the proof of Lemma \ref{minima_non-binary}.
 This completes the proof. \end{proof}

-\begin{remark} Note that the last part of the proof above answers a question posed in \citet{Hendriksen2018}, asking whether there exist networks of level less than 5 that are not loosely treebased.
-As the definition of loosely treebased in \citet{Hendriksen2018} precisely corresponds to our definition of treebased, the level-4 network depicted in Figure \ref{Fig_4l-non-binary-nontreebas} provides such an example. \end{remark}
+\begin{remark} Note that the last part of the proof above answers a question posed in \citet{Hendriksen2018}, asking whether there exist networks of level less than 5 that are not loosely tree-based.
+As the definition of loosely tree-based in \citet{Hendriksen2018} precisely corresponds to our definition of tree-based, the level-4 network depicted in Figure \ref{Fig_4l-non-binary-nontreebas} provides such an example. \end{remark}